World of Sport (Australian TV program)

 World of Sport was an Australian sports program that was broadcast live by HSV-7 in Melbourne from 1959 to 1987 on Sundays between 11am and 2pm.
 By the end of its run, the show was claimed as the world's longest running sports program.

 History

 A unique combination of talk, banter, highly informed commentary, invented and real sports, the program held a unique place in the sports-obsessed culture of Melbourne and made stars out of a number of ex-sportsman, particularly Australian rules footballers.

 The show premiered on Saturday 16 May 1959, less than three years after the debut of television in Australia.

-Sponsored by Westinghouse (a white goods manufacturer) it ran for two hours and was hosted by radio commentator Ron Casey.
+Initially sponsored by Westinghouse, it ran for two hours and was hosted by radio commentator Ron Casey.
 The sponsor turned down an opportunity to renew after a thirteen-week run, but Casey saw the opportunity inherent in the concept and enlisted the help of another well known radio presenter, "Uncle Doug" Elliott.

 The duo bought the concept, purchased air time on a Sunday and enlisted a new sponsor, Vealls, for 1960.